19IvanL/linguo-desktop/README.md

 ## Credits

-linguo-desktop it's mainly developed by [19IvanL](https://github.com/19IvanL) and [OscarD01](https://github.com/OscarD01) as a high school project.
+linguo-desktop is mainly developed by [19IvanL](https://github.com/19IvanL) and [OscarD01](https://github.com/OscarD01) as a high school project.